mikkelrom/mikkelrom.com/src/posts/the-benefits-of-component-libraries-and-when-not-to-use-one.md

 >
 > &mdash; <cite>Brad Frost</cite>

 At first I must admit that I was a bit hesitant to jump right into it, since IMO in the beginning Storybook was a tool very much targeted at React developers (which I'm not) and you as an author needed to write a lot of JavaScript just to get anything into Storybook.
 In comparison, it was very easy to add a component in Pattern Lab and Fractal, just add a templating-file in a folder and you're done.
-But luckily, later on Storybook became very inclusive to other frameworks than React (Vue, Angular, Web Components, Ember, HTML, Svelte, Preact etc.) and people with a more CSS-ish background than JS, which is great.
+But luckily, later on Storybook became very inclusive to other frameworks than React.
+It now supports Vue, Angular, Web Components, Ember, HTML, Svelte and Preact and people with a more CSS-ish background than JS, which is great.

 At this point in time I really like Storybook and the way it's headed, also with the support of the [MDX](https://mdxjs.com/) format, which lets you weave interactive components into markdown - which is a match made in heaven in regards to UI documentation.
 Another very important thing to mention about Storybook is it's popularity.
 There are over 1000 contributors and more than 8 million installs per month.
 There are also a lot of [addons](https://storybook.js.org/addons).